How did the Sepoy Rebellion (Indian Mutiny) change India?

 Why were Indians frustrated with the East India Company and British rule before the Indian Mutiny?

-India was not formerly a colony of Britain in 1857, but in fact, it was dominated by the British.
+India was not formerly a colony of Britain in 1857, but it was dominated by the British.
 The East India Company received a Royal Charter from Elizabeth I in 1600.
 Initially, the company sought to increase trade with the Indian subcontinent.
-Over time it morphed from a trading company into the ruler of India.
+Over time, it morphed from a trading company into the ruler of India.

 This transformation included the creation of a large army that was supported by the British government.
 The East Company managed India, and it was essentially the sovereign power in the territories.

-The British via the East India Company were able to dominate India by 1820, and they ruled the sub-continent through ‘subsidiary alliances’ with local Hindu and Muslim rulers.
-British officials had begun a policy of land seizures and they began to replace the old Hindu and Muslim elites.
-Typically, when a Hindu or Muslim Prince died his lands were confiscated by the British though a variety of doubtfully legal stratagems.
+The British, via the East India Company, were able to dominate India by 1820, and they ruled the sub-continent through ‘subsidiary alliances’ with local Hindu and Muslim rulers.
+British officials had begun a land seizure policy, and they began to replace the old Hindu and Muslim elites.
+Typically, when a Hindu or Muslim Prince died, his lands were confiscated by the British through various doubtful legal stratagems.
 These actions alienated the old elite who had often been independent rulers even during the heyday of Mughal power.
 Moreover, the decline of the Hindu princes meant that many Brahmins were unable to secure financial supports.

-What united both Hindus and Muslims was a dislike for the Western Missionaries whom they saw as imposing a foreign religion on the people.
+What united both Hindus and Muslims was the Western Missionaries' dislike, whom they saw as imposing a foreign religion on the people.
 Many of the reforms of the British governor Lord Dalhousie were also bitterly resented.
-They were seen as an attack on traditional beliefs and value such as the caste system.
+They were seen as an attack on traditional beliefs and values such as the caste system.
 There were also economic issues; the East Indian Company was accused of imposing oppressive taxes on the Indian population and impoverishing many.
 Moreover, the introduction of free-market reforms resulted in many Indians losing their lands to moneylenders.

 The Indian Mutiny 1857-1858: the Rebellion